-An important part of practising art is learning how to deal with negative criticism.
+An important part of practicing art is learning how to deal with negative criticism.

 If you are just starting out, I am going to give you a heads up….
 Not everyone will like your art.
 Some people will in fact hate it and tell you so.

 As a personal example, when I was starting out I posted one of my paintings on social media.
 It was generally very well-liked, however, there was this one man who seemed personally offended by my painting.
 I have no idea why, but he certainly did not like it.
 In particular, he noted how incorrectly I had painted the water.

 Now I did not get mad or offended.
 I was actually curious how two people can see completely different things in a painting.
 I find that fascinating.
 I also somewhat agreed with the criticism.
 Truth be told, I did struggle with painting the water from what I remember.

 No one is spared from open criticism.
 Even the top masters.

 When our hard work is criticized, it seems to be human nature to viciously defend ourselves and look for flaws in the person criticizing our work.

 This is because we just don’t seem to be able to deal with criticism.
 But most people are completely missing the point.